angular/angular/packages/core/src/render3/VIEW_DATA.md

 This is because at the time of compilation we don't know about all of the injection tokens which will need to be created.
 (The injection tokens are part of the Component hence hide behind a selector and are not available to the parent component.)

+Injection needs to store three things:
+- The injection token stored in `TView.data`
+- The token factory stored in `LProtoViewData` and subsequently in `LViewData`
+- The value for the injection token stored in `LViewData`.
+(Replacing token factory upon creation).

+To save time when creating `LViewData` we use an array clone operation to copy data from `LProtoViewdata` to `LViewData`.
+The `LProtoViewData` is initialized by the `ProvidesFeature`.

+Injection tokens are sorted into three sections:
+1. `directives`: Used to denote eagerly created items representing directives and component.
+2. `providers`: Used to denote items visible to component, component's view and component's content.
+3. `viewProviders`: Used to denote items only visible to the component's view.

 ```typescript
 @Component({
   template: `<child></child>`